zacawright/blankbox/README.txt

 Edit lines 7,9,10 and 11 to match the information you want.
 Line 7 is the database name.
 Line 9,10 and 11 is the login information for your account.
 (You choose the login information)

+-- Stage Five --

+Visit the installation.php page in your browser and if everything has worked correctly it will tell you to refer back here.
+Now in Stage Two we left the $SQL_SERVER_DATABASE variable blank.
+Head back to that document in a text editor and input the name of your database you used in Stage Four.

 /* How to use */